-- Even though your domain name might be a little bit longer, it would also give a lot of contexts, and all of the above positive points.
+- Even though your domain name might be a little longer, it would also give a lot of context, and all the above positive points.

-Honestly, in my approach, I use all of the above.
-I would recommend starting with one of these new extensions like dot-design and then also purchasing dot-com, dot-net, dot-NYC, dot-agency, then direct all of those domains to your dot-design name.
+Honestly, in my approach, I use all the above.
+I would recommend starting with one of these new extensions like dot-design and then also purchasing dot-com, dot-net, dot-NYC, dot-agency – as they’re among the best domain extensions for eCommerce – then direct all of those domains to your dot-design name.

 This arrangement gives you the security of owning some different versions of your brand name.

-?
-The “About Us” page is very important to the visitors of your website.
-Here’s an all-in-one guide to how to write e-commerce about us page.
+💡 The “About Us” page is very important to the visitors of your website.
+Here’s an all-in-one guide to how to write an eCommerce about us page.

 Part 2: The Dot-com Problem When Choosing a Domain Name